rishitnanda/Quidditch/Action List.md

    Cooldown: None

    - Success: "{player} ducks at the last second, narrowly avoiding the incoming bludger.
 They remain unscathed and maintain possession, their agility and quick thinking preventing any setback."
-   - Failure: "A well-timed bludger strikes {player} squarely, knocking them off course.
+   - Failure + No Effect: "A well-timed bludger strikes {player} squarely, knocking them off course.
 Their handling falters as they struggle to regain their footing."
    - Wounded:
    - Injured: